Top JavaScript Interview Questions and How to Answer Them Effectively

 Async Operation

-function executes after the main thread completes, demonstrating asynchronous behavior.
+The setTimeout function executes after the main thread completes, demonstrating asynchronous behavior.

 2. Difference between JavaScript and Type Script